carcaschoi/tinfoil-json/README.md

 NOTES: You have to be patient after adding Luffshop.
 It will take around 1-2 minutes to load the shop

+## FAQs
+Q: I have already added Luffshop, but why no shop is loaded ?

+A: This usually occur when the time of your switch does not the same as the real time.
+Please use [switch-time](https://github.com/3096/switch-time) to adjust the time of your switch.

+Q: I can't open tinfoil... :(

+A: Make sure that you install [the latest sigpatches](https://github.com/ITotalJustice/patches/releases/latest) in your switch

 ## Credits (Click them to their discord channel)
 * [stealth shop](https://discord.gg/EZMAupDvWE)
 * [turtle in the shop](https://discord.gg/QFXjFa3Jkh)